taiwo2/Associate-Google-cloud-Engineer-project/Cloud-SQL -database/readme.md

 Specify the following, and leave the remaining settings as their defaults:<br>
 ![setup](./setup.png) <br>

-    ##Provision the right amount of vCPU and memory.
+Provision the right amount of vCPU and memory.
 To choose a **Machine Type**, click the dropdown menu, and then explore your options.
 For this lab, select standard from the dropdown menu, and then select 1 vCPU, 3.75 GB. <br>

 Next, expand the Storage section and then choose Storage type and Storage capacity. <br>
 Expand the Connections section. <br>

-Select Private IP.
+Select Private IP.  <br>

-In the Network dropdown, select default.
+In the Network dropdown, select default.  <br>

-Click the Set up Connection button that appears.
+Click the Set up Connection button that appears.  <br>

-In the panel to the right, click Enable API, click Use an automatically allocated IP range, click Continue, and then click Create Connection.
+In the panel to the right, click Enable API, click Use an automatically allocated IP range, click Continue, and then click Create Connection.  <br>

-Click Create Instance at the bottom of the page to create the database instance.
+Click Create Instance at the bottom of the page to create the database instance.  <br>